Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

-All participants flagged content they felt was harmful to some degree on their feeds.
-However, they maintained that the decision to flag content was based on their ethical judgments, not what platforms explicitly define as flaggable.
-Participants were motivated by overlapping values centered around the self, family and friends, and their communities.
-Six reported flagging content that considerably violated their personal values; however, their exact reasoning for doing so varied.
-P10 and P19 considered only their own values when deciding whether the content is ``right or wrong'' to flag.
-P19 defined his conscience as the ``moral standard'' for his decisions to flag: ``\textit{As long as it's up to my conscience that this is right or this is not right...I flag because, according to me, going to my judgment, this post is bad}.''
+All participants flagged content on their feeds that they deemed harmful, basing their decisions on personal ethical judgments rather than strictly adhering to platform-defined guidelines.
+For many, flagging reflected a clear, pre-existing belief that certain content should be removed.
+P10 and P19, for instance, described relying on their own values to address whether the content was \textit{``right or wrong''} to flag.
+P19 explicitly described his conscience as the \textit{``moral standard''} for these decisions, stating \textit{``As long as it's up to my conscience that this is right or this is not right...I flag because, according to me, going to my judgment, this post is bad.''}

-P14 and P20 explicitly considered first and foremost protecting their friends and family from content they find offensive or burdensome when flagging.
-Per P20, \textit{``It's coming to protection.
-I'm protecting my kids, those people that I know.''}

-Further, eight participants were motivated to flag content because they believed it would harm others in their community.
-They placed their communities at the center of their values and often cited specific examples, such as racism or sexually explicit content, as prompting them to consider children and other vulnerable groups they wanted to protect from exposure to that type of content.
-Per P9: flagging in \textit{ ``...social media is not about just flagging...because what you're doing will help someone.
-One day you don't know if the person you're helping is your friend or your brother.''}